fivim/fivim/docs/en/user_manual.md

   - on Linux is: `~/.enassi/conf.bin`
   - on MacOS is: `~/.enassi/conf.bin`

-- The user data directory is set by yourself in `Setup wizard`
+- The user data directory is set by yourself in `Setup wizard`.There will be several subdirectories in the working directory, and the directory names are encrypted.

 ## Desktop
 ### User Interface